SoumilRay/Brain-Inspired-Deep-Learning/README.md

 same: neurons in the penultimate fully connected layer couple with each other

 inter: neurons in the first fully connected layer couple with neurons in the second fully connected layer

+## Directories

+basic: ephaptic effect is incorporated in the CNN
+dc: DropConnect (dropping of weights) has been implemented between the first and second fully conected layers
+dc: DropConnect (dropping of weights) has been implemented between the first and second fully conected layers, only during training